xbox1994/GoP2PSpider/README.md

 # p2pSpider
-A p2p spider made by Go, only for study
+A distributed p2p spider made by Go, only for study, based on https://github.com/fanpei91/p2pspider.

+This image can include any enhancement I worked: